 Parasha for the Week: Terumah: Exodus 25:1 – 27:19

-G-d commands Moshe to build a Mishkan (Sanctuary) and gave him with detailed instructions.
-The Children of Israel are asked to contribute precious metals and stones, fabrics, skins, oil and spices for the building of the sanctuary.
+G-d commands Moshe to build a Mishkan (Sanctuary) and supplies him with detailed instructions.
+The Children of Israel are asked to contribute precious metals and stones, fabrics, skins, oil and spices.

 2. The Tent of Meeting is divided by a curtain into two chambers.